earthstrike/AmbassadorGame/README.md

 `

 ## Joining the game
-You can message the bot '$join' to join the game.
+You can join the game by having at least 2 users enter the "AmbassadorGame" channel.
+You should then get a PM from your bot with more instructions.